Ka Pilina Poina ’Ole “Connection Not Forgotten”

 Aupaka o Wao Lama Partnership

-The team, including Site Manager Wilds Pihanui Brawner and Restoration Technician Kealaka‘i Knoche work together with the outreach education team and collaborators to intertwine history of people and place with land restoration “learn while doing” activities to better understand the lands of Kealakehe and the larger mauka-makai lands of North Kona, Kekaha region of Hualalai mountain.
-Stewardship events involve intergenerational sharing of knowledge with other groups and learning programs.
+The team, including Site Manager Wilds Pihanui Brawner and Restoration Technician Kealaka‘i Knoche worked together with the outreach education team and collaborators to intertwine history of people and place with land restoration “learn while doing” activities to better understand the lands of Kealakehe and the larger mauka-makai lands of North Kona, Kekaha region of Hualalai mountain.
+Stewardship events involved intergenerational sharing of knowledge with other groups and learning programs.

 Na Kahumoku photos: http://www.nakahumoku.com/event007.html